In person & online ocd therapy

-Therapy for contamination OCD
+therapy for contamination OCD

-OCD Therapist & Practice Owner
+Contamination OCD Therapist

 Introduction to contamination OCD

-What Is contamination oCD?
+What is contamination OCD?

 Contamination OCD is a subtype of obsessive-compulsive disorder characterized by intrusive fears of contamination that lead to significant distress and compulsive behaviors.
 These fears often revolve around germs, dirt, or harmful substances, but they can also involve non-physical forms of contamination, such as negative energy, immoral ideas, or symbolic associations.
 Individuals with contamination OCD may feel compelled to engage in excessive cleaning, washing, or avoidance behaviors to neutralize their anxiety or prevent perceived harm.

-Common Symptoms & Examples of Contamination OCD
+Common Symptoms of Contamination OCD

 Obsessions (Intrusive Thoughts)